mapbox/geojson-vt/README.md

 	indexMaxZoom: 4,        // max zoom in the initial tile index
-	indexMaxPoints: 100000, // max number of points per tile in the index });
+	indexMaxPoints: 100000, // max number of points per tile in the index
+	solidChildren: false    // whether to include solid tile children in the index });
 ```